10Vaibhav/LangGraph-Starter/README.md

 # LangGraph-Starter

-A collection of LangGraph examples demonstrating core concepts like state management, node composition, and conditional routing with multiple LLM providers.
+A collection of LangGraph examples demonstrating core concepts like state management, node composition, conditional routing, and persistent conversation memory with multiple LLM providers.

 ## Overview

 This repository contains practical examples to help you get started with LangGraph, a framework for building stateful, multi-actor applications with LLMs.
+Learn how to build basic graph flows, implement smart routing with conditional edges, and create chatbots with persistent memory using MongoDB checkpointing.

 ## Examples